uros76/cat-drinking-automation/README.md

 Here is a work in progress **[Python script](https://github.com/uros76/cat-drinking-automation/blob/main/automation.py)** that drives the logic for scenarios explained below.

-Here are **[Homeassistant settings](https://github.com/uros76/cat-drinking-automation/blob/main/configuration.yaml)**, you need to enter these in configuration.yaml file.
+In case you want to monitor the system here are **[Homeassistant settings](https://github.com/uros76/cat-drinking-automation/blob/main/configuration.yaml)**, you need to enter these in configuration.yaml file.

 **Scenarios explanation:**